stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 ## Let Bindings and Local Definitions

-The functions we looked at so far where simple enough to be implemented directly via pattern matching without the need of additional auxiliary functions or variables.
+The functions we looked at so far were simple enough to be implemented directly via pattern matching without the need of additional auxiliary functions or variables.
 This is not always the case, and there are two